-The U.S. Department of Education believes that principals should have meaningful opportunities to both contribute to and understand the policies that impact their students, faculty and staff, and school communities.
+The U.S. Department of Education believes that principals should have meaningful opportunities to both understand and contribute to the policies that impact their students, faculty and staff, and school communities.
 In order to implement needed reforms, all stakeholders — especially those at the school building level — must understand the intent of policy and be engaged in the outcomes.

-The Principal Ambassador Fellowship supports the Department’s mission by employing a team of diverse and extraordinary principals to contribute their expertise to the national dialogue.
-For the Fellows, the program adds greater knowledge of educational policy and leadership to their toolkits to contribute to solutions at all levels for long intractable challenges in education.
+The Principal Ambassador Fellowship (PAF) program supports the Department’s mission by employing a team of diverse and extraordinary principals to contribute their expertise to the national education dialogue.
+For the Fellows, the program adds greater knowledge of Federal educational policy and leadership to their toolkits to contribute to solutions at all levels for long intractable challenges in education.

 Secretary Arne Duncan publicly unveiled the PAF program at a National Association of Secondary School Principals conference on February 28, 2013.
-He noted that after Department staff spent a day shadowing principals across the DC area, one of the participants mentioned how beneficial the Department’s Teaching Ambassador Fellowship Program had seemed to be but that there need highlighted the lack of principals’ voices in dialogues surrounding education policy.
+He noted that after Department staff spent a day shadowing principals across the DC area, one of the participants mentioned how beneficial the Department’s Teaching Ambassador Fellowship Program appeared and asked if there could be a similar program for principals to highlight their critical voices in dialogues surrounding education policy.
 The PAF program is meant to recognize the important impact that a principal has on instructional leadership, the school environment, and talent management and to better connect this expertise and knowledge with education policy makers.